 - Non-native speakers: 203 million

-If English is the language of business, French was considered the language of culture.
-Its enormous importance is also reflected in the fact that it is the language with the third-largest number of non-native speakers.
+If English is the language of business, French is considered the language of culture.
+Its enormous importance is also reflected in the fact that it is the third language with the largest number of non-native speakers.

 6. Arabic (274 million speakers)